addierohrbach/elements/README.md

-# foundation
+# Elements
-This is my Jekyll foundation project.
+This is a project explaining the difference between block-levels.

+To visit this project: http://addierohrbach.github.io/elements/

 #### Install Jekyll
 ```